XinyuSun/conav-supp/README.md

   </tr>
 </table>

-### Whole Trajectory with two Generated Activities.
+### F-2 Whole Trajectory with 2 Generated Activities.
 <p align="center">
   <img src="figs/a_person_takes_a_water_bottle_from_the_table_a_person_hydrates_on_the_treadmill.png"  width="70%"/>
   <br>